With so many test optional colleges, should my student even be taking a test!?

 When is the best time to prepare for the SAT/ACT?

 The best time, if your schedule permits, is the summer before junior year.
-I work with rising and current sophomores on a case-by-case basis, and rising seniors should start prep by early summer.
+I work with rising and current sophomores on a case-by-case basis, current juniors, and rising seniors who begin by EARLY summer.

 Does my student have to take both an SAT and an ACT?

-Your student will prepare either for the SAT or the ACT, not both, but I recommend taking both baseline exams.
-Sometimes students have a significant advantage on one test or the other, and colleges will accept either exam and view them equally.
+I may ask for both a baseline SAT and baseline ACT to help us choose a test (sometimes students have a significant score advantage on one test or the other), but then we will prepare for SAT or ACT, not both.
+Colleges will accept either exam and will view them equally.
 The majority of students are very close in score on the two exams, and in those cases, the student can choose.
 I’m happy to discuss your particular situation in further detail.

 Are you experienced with learning differences?